 A weak FPP connection is only defined along paths induced by $\Fpath$ --- it may not be extendable to all of $\M$ --- and we only use $\M$ to determine if a loop is topologically trivial or not.
 A strong FPP connection is originally defined only on paths $\gamma(t)$ lying in $\Mgraph$, but we can extend it to all of $\M$, using $\Fbigpaths$ instead of $\Fpath$.

-To show that a partial connection is a strong FPP, we want to define a larger set of allowed unitary paths $\Fbigpaths \supset \Fpath$ so that any path in $\M$ starting at $C$ can be derived from a unitary path in $\Fbigpaths$.
+To show that a partial connection is a strong FPP, we must define the larger set of allowed unitary paths $\Fbigpaths \supset \Fpath$ so that any path in $\M$ starting at $C$ can be derived from a unitary path in $\Fbigpaths$.
 Then we use the natural pre-connection for $\Fbigpaths$ to define a pre-connection on $\Mvecbund$ and $\MPbund$.
 If the pre-connection defines a flat projective connection on all of $\M$, then we had a strong FPP connection over $\Mgraph$.

-For transversal gates (Section~\ref{sec:transversal}), the projective connection is naturally defined on a manifold, so $\Mgraph = \M$ and we do not have to deal with this issue.
-For toric codes (Section~\ref{sec:topologicalFT}), $\Mgraph$ is not a manifold, so we naturally define only a partial connection.
+For transversal gates (Section~\ref{sec:transversal}), the projective connection is naturally defined on a manifold.
+It makes sense for this example to choose $\Mgraph = \M$, so we do not have to deal with partial connections.
+For toric codes (Section~\ref{sec:topologicalFT}), $\Mgraph$ is not a manifold and we naturally define only a partial connection.
 However, we will show that it is actually a strong FP connection, namely it can be extended to a flat connection on some suitable $\M$.
 For more general cases, it might be necessary to resort to weak FPP connections.